pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-kubernetes-infrastructure/index.md

 You can authenticate, authorize, secure, and control access to Kubernetes clusters with:

-- [Kubernetes role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (Kubernetes RBAC) to grant access to service accounts
+- [Kubernetes role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (Kubernetes RBAC) to grant access to service accounts or
 - [Azure Active Directory integration](https://docs.microsoft.com/en-us/azure/aks/managed-aad) that provides a multi-tenant, cloud-based directory and identity management service.

 To configure **Authentication** for this example, set the **Authentication method** to **System-assigned managed identity**.
 You can set **Role-based access control (RBAC)** to enabled, but it's unnecessary for the example.
 Use the default value for the **Node pool OS disk encryption** type.